-@weird@sub.wetshaving.social to memes@lemmy.world • 10 days agoNo arguments heresub.wetshaving.socialimagemessage-square135arrow-up1997
+@weird@sub.wetshaving.social to memes@lemmy.world • 1 month agoNo arguments heresub.wetshaving.socialimagemessage-square135arrow-up11K

-arrow-up1997imageNo arguments heresub.wetshaving.social@weird@sub.wetshaving.social to memes@lemmy.world • 10 days agomessage-square135
+arrow-up11KimageNo arguments heresub.wetshaving.social@weird@sub.wetshaving.social to memes@lemmy.world • 1 month agomessage-square135

 Diogenes plucked that chicken to point out Platon’s definition of a human (being a bipedal, featherless animal) being flawed.
 This meme leaves out parts of the definition to enforce a joke.
 Two different situations.